FaceGate/backoffice/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Build docker image

+Run `docker build -t facegate/backoffice:0.1 .` to generate image from the Angular application using `--prod` flag.

+## Running docker image

+Run `docker run -p 8080:80 facegate/backoffice:0.1` to start the nginx server.
+Then navigate to [localhost:8080](http://localhost:8080)

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).